Frequently Asked Questions

 Do I have to help with camp chores?

-No. Everything is taken care of — unless you’d like to join in!
+Only on low-cost safaris that mention your "Participation" in these chores.
+Otherwise, everything is taken care of — unless you’d like to join in!

 How do I stay safe in cities and towns?